wesbarnett/cluster/README.md

 * Enables
   [auto-logout](https://wiki.archlinux.org/index.php/Security#Automatic_logout) for virtual consoles.
-* Adds [ddclient to do dynamic DNS](https://wiki.archlinux.org/index.php/Dynamic_DNS) for the system with [no-ip.com](azathoth.ddns.net).
+* Adds [ddclient to do dynamic DNS](https://wiki.archlinux.org/index.php/Dynamic_DNS) for the master ystem with [no-ip.com](azathoth.ddns.net).
 You'll need to set the user, password, and domain in the script before running, or change the configuration file afterwards.